00jacs/sveltekit-ultrafast/README.md

 This will automatically take care of the Prettier formatting based on the specified `.prettierrc` configuration.
 This will make sure that all the code throughout your application is properly formatted so that you don't have to worry about that and make the entire development process much faster.

-## 3. Install all the dependencies
+### 3. Install all the dependencies

 Run `npm i` when in the `sveltekit-asap-boilerplate` directory.

-## 4. Create a supabase project
+### 4. Create a supabase project

 Register your project on [Supabase](https://supabase.com/) if you plan to have authentication & database-related features.

 Create an `.env` file and fill this with: `SUPABASE_PROJECT_URL, SUPABASE_PROJECT_API_KEY` which you can easily get after you create a free project on Supabase.

-## 5. Next steps
+### 5. Next steps

-This is not yet fully ready, but you can follow the `docs.md` files in each of the `/routes` directory to get started with this boilerplate.
+Depending on your list of features, you can follow the `docs.md` files in each of the `/routes` directory or the [docs page](https://sveltekit-ultrafast.com/docs) to get started with this boilerplate.